Here’s the programme for North Cornwall Book Festival 2019. Happy shopping. You can purchase tickets using Paypal or card.

 October 13th 11:00-12:00 St Endellion Church

 Oxford Professor of Systematic Theology, Paul Fiddes, leads an original service he has devised around his anthology of specially submitted works on the theme of love.
-You are invited to submit poems and short pieces of prose (maximum 300 words) on the theme of love.
-Entries to email@example.com by Tuesday 13th August.
+As a church service this is a free, unticketed event.

 Sunday 13th October, 11:30-12:30, Main Marquee